Where Knowledge Collides: A Mechanistic Study of Intra-Memory Knowledge Conflict in Language Models: Causal Probing Intra-Memory Knowledge Conflict

-As a resolution, we adopt \emph{cross-model activation patching (CMAP)}, an advance causal tracing method, which we tailor to the study of intra-memory factual conflict.
-Instead of sourcing patched activations from alternative prompts within the same conflicted model $\ell'_{\text{mix}}$, CMAP transfers activations from a \emph{clean} reference model $\ell'_{\text{clean}}$, which is obtained by continuing pretraining the same base model $\ell$ on \texttt{SynWikiBio\_clean}.
-By construction, $\ell'_{\text{clean}}$ is trained on exactly one ground-truth biography $b_i$ per individual $p_i$ and contains no mutually contradictory factual claims with respect to attribute $a$.
-During patching, activations from $\ell'_{\text{clean}}$ are injected into $\ell'_{\text{mix}}$ at corresponding components and layers while processing the conflicting prompt $pr_i$.
-Crucially, the two models are aligned in both architecture and training data: they share the same base initialization $\ell$ and are trained on the same set of individuals $\{p_i\}$, differing only in whether contradictory claims $\bar{f}_i$ are present.
-This controlled alignment eliminates ambiguity arising from prompt mismatch or inter-person variation, ensuring that the patched activations correspond to uncontaminated parametric representations of $f_i$.
-As a result, CMAP enables more reliable and interpretable causal attribution of the internal components that mediate the resolution of factual conflicts in $\ell'_{\text{mix}}$.
+To resolve this, we adopt \emph{cross-model Activation Patching (CMAP)} \cite{DBLP:conf/iclr/PrakashSHBB24}, tailored here to intra-memory conflict.
+Rather than sourcing activations from alternative prompts within the conflicted model $\ell_{\text{mix}}$, CMAP transfers activations from a \emph{clean} reference model $\ell_{\text{clean}}$, obtained by continuing pretraining the base model $\ell$ on \texttt{SynWikiBio\_clean}, which contains one conflict-free biography per individual and no contradictory claims.
+During patching, activations from $\ell_{\text{clean}}$ are injected into $\ell_{\text{mix}}$ at corresponding components and layers while processing the conflicting prompt $pr_i$.
+The two models share the same base initialization and the same set of individuals $\{p_i\}$, differing only in the presence of contradictory biography $\bar{b}_i$.
+This alignment eliminates confounds from prompt mismatch and inter-person variation, ensuring that patched activations reflect uncontaminated parametric representations of $b_i$ and enabling more reliable causal attribution of the components involved in resolving factual conflicts within $\ell_{\text{mix}}$.